 What's going on?

-How my how are my uh nephews?
+How are my nephews?

 They're behaving pretty good.

-They good.
+They're good.

 We just left.

-I was found there with that earthquake, but we found it here too.
+I was found there with that earthquake, but we found it here, too.

-They found it here too.
+They found it here, too.

 How did the earthquake feel?